deepaksood619/deepaksood619.github.io/docs/computer-science/system-design/intro.md

 8. Security & Privacy
 9. Cost Effective

-## How to approach a system design problem
+## Approaching a system design problem

-- Gather requirements (Functional and non-functional requirements)
+### Gather requirements (Functional and non-functional requirements)

 - Functional
   - sendMessage(messageBody)
   - receiveMessage()
 - Non-functional
   - Scalable (handles load increases, more queues and messages)
   - Highly available (services hardware/network failures)
   - Highly performent (single digit latency for main operations)
   - Durable (once submitted, data is not lost)
   - What is the expected read-to-write ratio?
 - How many **concurrent requests** should we expect?
 - What's the average expected response time?
 - What's the limit of the data we allow users to provide?
 - How many customers
 - RPS / Traffic
 - Who are the users

-- Establish the Scope
+### Establish the Scope

 - Do we want to discuss the end-to-end experience or just the API?
 - What clients do we want to support (mobile, web, etc)?
 - Do we require authentication?
 Analytics?
 Integrating with existing systems?

-- High level design
+### High level design

 - Cloud - CDN / LoadBalancers / Servers / Queues
 - Database layer
 - Scalability

-- Low level design
+### Low level design

 - DS + Algo
 - API
 - Data model
 - Database schema
 - Optimizations
 - Edge cases
   - Viral Videos
   - High number of followers

-- Others
+### Others

 - Security
 - Reliability
 - Replication
 - Tradeoffs

 <https://www.freecodecamp.org/news/systems-design-for-interviews>